JoshuaVandaele/SuperISOUpdater/README.md

 # Super ISO Updater

 Super ISO Updater is a powerful tool that provides a convenient way to check for updates and install the latest versions of various ISO files.
-It is specifically designed to work with a Ventoy drive and supports a wide range of ISOs.
+It is primarily designed to work with a Ventoy drive and supports a wide range of ISOs.

+## Features

+- **Automatic ISO Updates:** Automatically check for and download the latest ISO versions from official sources using the fastest available mirrors.
+- **Checksum Verification:** Automatically verifies the integrity of downloaded ISOs using checksums to ensure they are not corrupted.
+- **Signature Verification:** Supports verifying digital signatures (GPG/PGP) for ISOs when available.
+- **Flexible Organization & Configuration:** Keep your ISOs structured exactly how you want on your Ventoy drive and easily enable, disable, or add ISOs using the configuration file.
+(We recommend using [TreeView Mode](https://www.ventoy.net/en/doc_treeview.html))
+- **Wide ISO Support:** Compatible with numerous operating systems, utilities, and diagnostic tools (See [Supported ISOs](#supported-isos)).

 ## Getting Started

 ### Prerequisites

 - Python 3.12 installed on your system.
+- GnuPG for signature verification.
+(Optional)

 ### Installation